barchart/push-notifications-public/packages/sdk-js/docs/content/quick_start.md

 }
 ```

-The `provider` property refers to name for your APNs or FCM keys.
+> The value assigned to `provider` refers to your APNs ad/or FCM keys.
 Read [Key Concepts: Providers](/content/concepts/providers) section for details.

 ### Example for APNs